top of page

 Whether you have the smooth or fuzzy side facing out, is up to preference.

-customize your topper
+dye your topper

-This fabric dyes beautifully with fiber reactive dyes!
+This fabric dyes beautifully with fiber reactive dyes

 You can ice dye or liquid dye bamboo fleece.